How to Reduce Separation Anxiety in Your Dog

 CBD may seem like an unconventional way to treat separation anxiety in dogs.
 But several owners reported the using CBD oil was effective in treating dog anxiety!
 CBD oil is non-psychoactive, so your dog will receive the therapeutic benefits without feeling “high.”

-So far, there’s no scientific data to back up CBD for dogs, but there is positive anecdotal evidence.
+So far, there’s limited scientific data to back up CBD for dogs, but there is positive anecdotal evidence.
 Aside from treating anxiety, dog owners reported that CBD helps with pain and seizures.
 Be smart when looking for CBD oil for your dog.

 High-quality CBD is more expensive but less likely to contain pesticides, herbicides, or heavy metals.
 You can buy CBD for your dog in a liquid form.
 But if you want to give your dog something to chew on, check out our bacon-flavored dog treats!